Janie and I live under a hedge.

 Almost 20 years ago, we built a brick wall behind our house.
 By design, it has missing bricks in a pattern that enables you see through it.
 It has a mighty trellis on top of it and an iron gate with a heron silhouette.

 When it was completed, on the guidance of the wall’s designer (our friend, Sanford Pollack), we planted trumpet vine next to the wall.
 We didn’t quite follow Sandy’s guidance as faithfully as perhaps we should have.
 His suggestion to plant one vine was utterly disregarded.
 It looked so puny.
 So…we planted six.

 As the vines grew and became one, we threaded it into the wall itself and eventually, into the trellis.
 We removed any trace of green below the trellis, but let the vine run amok above.

-Today, under the trellis, the vines are 1-4 inch woody snakes entwining the bricks.
+Today, under the trellis, the vines are two-to-five-inch-in-diameter woody snakes entwining the bricks.
 They resemble Hugh Lofting’s line drawings of trees in his “Dr. Doolittle” books or the various dancing trees in Fleischer cartoons.
 Those squiggly sequoias support the hedge above the trellis.

-The hedge is about 30 feet long and ranges from 4-7 feet high above the trellis, reaching a peak of about 13 feet above the ground, and is quite impenetrable.
-It’s dense, green, and celebrates each summer with hundreds of clumps of butter-yellow and orange-red trumpet blossoms.
+The hedge is about 30 feet long and ranges from four-to-seven feet high above the trellis, reaching a peak of about 13 feet above the ground, and is quite impenetrable.
+It is dense, green, and celebrates each summer with hundreds of clumps of butter-yellow and orange-red trumpet blossoms.
 I’m told it was Thomas Jefferson’s favorite garden plant.
-I share his opinion except when I’m combating the hedge’s myriad “volunteers” that insinuate themselves everywhere at the rate of several inches a day.
+I share his opinion except when I’m combating the hedge’s myriad “volunteers” that insinuate themselves everywhere at the rate of several inches per day.